Latest News

 The question is, can this continue?
 Could the rise in AI compute costs curb demand eventually?
 Could major powers seek to reduce AI supply chains in order to minimize national security risks?

-The AI boom is unlikely to fade away anytime soon, which suggests that trade activity could'remain resilient', even in the face of deglobalization, tariffs and protectionism.
+The AI boom is unlikely to fade away, which suggests that trade activity may remain resilient, despite tariffs, protectionism and deglobalization.
 Everything seems to be dependent on the outcome of this tech story, just as it is with other parts of the global economic system.

 (source: Reuters)